House nixes requiring income-tax cuts when Arizona has surplus

 "The money that's sent to it is sent to it in trust to be spent on essential government services for the people,'' he said.
 "And so once those are fully funded, any monies that is collected above and beyond that amount are effectively over-collected and really belong to the people.''

-No one spoke against the measure during Monday's House debate.
-But Sen. Mitzi Epstein, D-Tempe, found fault with it when it was approved earlier this year in the Senate.
+Sen. Mitzi Epstein, D-Tempe, found fault with it when the bill when it was approved earlier this year in the Senate.

 Any move to increase the tax rate to deal with a future deficit would require a politically difficult two-thirds vote of both the House and Senate and approval by whoever is governor at the time.